marcinms7/marcinms7/README.md

 🌱 I have graduated from the University of Bristol, following that worked in Data Science and Software Engineering, using ML to build applications and APIs.

-👨‍💻 My current work-stack: Python, Typescript, R, HTML, GCP, Flask, SQLAlchemy, Pytorch, Tensorflow, Postgres, Airflow.
+👨‍💻 My current work-stack: Python, Typescript, R, HTML, GCP, Flask, Docker, SQLAlchemy, Pytorch, Tensorflow, Postgres, Airflow.

 📚 Currently learning Scala.